zarincheg/telegram-bot-dialogs/README.md

 ### 2. Create a Telegram command

-To initiate new dialog you have to use `DialogManager` class instance (or `Dialogs` Laravel Facade) to add new dialog implementation.
+To initiate a dialog please use `DialogManager` (or, if you use Laravel, `Dialogs` Facade) — it will care about storing and recovering `Dialog` instance state between steps/requests.
-And for execute the first and next steps you have to call `Dialogs::procceed()` method with update object as an argument.
+To execute the first and next steps please call `Dialogs::procceed()` method with update object as an argument.
 Also, it is possible to use dialogs with Telegram commands and DI through type hinting.

 ```php